michaelmeng998/htn-2020-backend/readme.md

 This api will parse the data.json value and create the corresponding database tables based off of the structure mentioned in the /design_doc/database_design document in this repo.

-**Important This API should only be hit once during the beggining.
+**IMPORTANT: This API should only be hit once during the beggining.
 If this endpoint is hit multiple times, then the database will have duplicated data and will corrupt query results.
 (This is tech debt that needs to be addressed as an improvement).**

 ## /drop_db